A / About PLATE D · OPERATOR PROFILE · TSC C.01

 Today I work directly with a small number of companies each year.
 The criteria are simple: the problem is interesting, the people are serious, and there's a genuine way I can help.
 I'm selective about what I take on because the work is better that way.

-02 / Philosophy PLATE D.02 — OPERATING MODE
+02 / Philosophy PLATE D.02 · OPERATING MODE

 Strategy is useful only when it ships.

 Good strategy is only useful if it translates into action.
-I'm not interested in decks that sit in a drawer — the work I do with clients is grounded in what they can actually execute, with the resources and team they have.
+I'm not interested in decks that sit in a drawer, the work I do with clients is grounded in what they can actually execute, with the resources and team they have.

 I've been a founder, an employee at a company that went from early-stage to global scale, and an investor.
 Each perspective shapes how I approach a problem.
 The best insight usually comes from sitting at the intersection of all three.

 I come in after the quarter or the season and flag things that are easy to miss when you're the one running it.
 Not because I'm smarter, but because I'm not inside it.
 Having run the plays myself means the feedback loops are short.
 I can see what's broken and know what fixing it actually takes.
+If you're weighing that kind of outside seat against other options, I've laid out how a fractional advisor compares with an agency or a full-time hire.

 I advise companies the way I operate and invest in them: focused on sustainable growth and profit rather than chasing individual metrics.
+The most common version of that work is a brand hitting the $5M inflection, where the playbook that built the business stops working.

 I don't advise from theory.
-I've been the founder, the operator, the merchant, and the builder — usually all four in the same year.
+I've been the founder, the operator, the merchant, and the builder, usually all four in the same year.

-— Operator's note · TSC / C.01
+, Operator's note · TSC / C.01

-04 / Work with Taylor PLATE D.04 — INTAKE
+05 / Work with Taylor PLATE D.05 · INTAKE

 If you're working on something interesting in DTC or commerce technology, I'd like to hear about it.

 Engagements begin with a 30-minute scoping call.
-No pitch, no deck — a direct conversation about where you are, where you're going, and whether there's a fit.
+No pitch, no deck, a direct conversation about where you are, where you're going, and whether there's a fit.